 Hyacinth flowers are popularly known for their highly fragrant nature and how they blossom (usually in dense clusters).

-They’re often planted outdoors directly into the ground soil; but can as well be grown in container gardens and made to flower indoors, especially during the winter season.
+They’re often planted outdoors directly into the ground soil; but can also be grown in container gardens and made to flower indoors, especially during the winter season.
 Generally, these flowers grow well in moderately fertile and well-drained soil with exposure to the full sun.
 You can still grow them outdoors under partial shade.

-Consider loosening the soil before planting and after that water thoroughly to moisten the soil.
+Consider loosening the soil before planting, and after that, water thoroughly to moisten the soil.
 This care is unlike in the transplant case—where you need to water sparingly and stop until the flower buds emerge in the following year.

 Note: Wear gloves if you intend to handle hyacinth bulbs for an extended period since they contain oxalic acid—a substance that can cause severe irritation to your skin.